rohinp/visualize-it/README.md

 ### Backend
 - FastAPI (Python)
+- Modular architecture with services, routes, models, and utilities
 - Ollama for local LLM processing with AsyncClient for improved performance
 - Pandas for data manipulation
 - Intelligent fallback visualization generation when LLM is unavailable